Please use a larger screen to view this site.

 The season number embedded in the response payload is compared against the requested season.
 A mismatch throws immediately, preventing data from being stored under the wrong season key.

-Step 5.1 — Create unconfirmed season record
+Step 4 — Create unconfirmed season record with inlined metadata

 Same confirm pattern as the status pipeline.
+Season-level metadata is inlined directly on the h1_season row.

 Step 5.5 — Upsert defend events